SunsetRiders/generator-micro-service/generators/app/templates/ARCHITECTURE.md

 3. Close the issue!!!

+## Objective

+Describe what is this service purpose, goal, objective.

+## Services Integrations

+Does it have dependencies, a database?
+Describe one by one!

+## Design

+Does it have  a specific software design, are you using design patterns?

+Do we have assumptions made to develop this software?
+Can you list them?

+### Docker-compose Services

+Which services this project must have in a container?

+## Application Program Interface

+Does it expose a RESTful API?
+Or other type of API?
+Please give a glimpse of it!

+Do you have an API documentation?
+Give the link to it!

 ## Non-functional Requirements

 Remember to describe non-functional requirements that this component can accept or must adhere.